Famous people from North East England of the past and present

 Willington Quay-born TV anchorman for BBC Look North and Tyne Tees Television.
 The face of North East television news and North East regional magazine programmes for four decades.
 As a young man he had worked in repertory theatre for Newcastle Playhouse.
 He joined the new station Tyne Tees Television in 1962 briefly presenting their North East Newsview programme in 1964 before moving to BBC Look North.
 During his time at the BBC he and fellow presenter George House were noted for their humorous Geordie sketches including recordings of Scott Dobson’s Larn Yersel’ Geordie.
 Neville returned to Tyne Tees to present North East Tonight in 1996 up until his retirement in 2005.

 Comedian and actor from Cramlington, Northumberland especially noted for the spontaneity of his random observation stand-up comedy and for his mad cap contributions to comedy panel shows.
-Was a member of the youth theatre at Newcastle’s People’s Theatre in Heaton and studied performing arts at Newcastle College.
+He was a member of the youth theatre at Newcastle’s People’s Theatre in Heaton and studied performing arts at Newcastle College.

 Bruce Oldfield OBE